verless/verless/docs/command-reference.md

 $ verless create file verless-is-awsome.md -p my-blog
 ```

-Just as with other commands,if there's a `PROJECT` is the path to your project.
+Just as with other commands, `PROJECT` is the path to your project.
 If you already are _inside_ `my-blog` directory, the
 command is:

 ```shell script
 $ verless create file verless-is-awsome.md
 ```

-You can pass a path to a directory already existing directory inside `content` directory.
+You can pass a path to already existing directory inside `content` directory.
 For example, if there's a directory called
 `blog` inside `content` directory and you want to create a markdown file inside `blog`, use the following command:

 ```shell script